Rails I18n: translation on the fly with TextMate (plug-in)

 unless current_file.action_name.nil?

-suggestion << "\#{hallocurrent_file.action_name}."
+suggestion << "\#{hallocurrent_file.action_name}

 end